 You may also want to try: Authentic Homemade Pappardelle Pasta Recipe and How to Make Homemade Ravioli- Italian Recipe!

 How long will pizza dough last?

 Storing your pizza dough the right way will change your homemade pizza life!
 Read How long Does Pizza Dough Last in the Fridge? for ALL your pizza storing needs.

 If you have leftover pizza dough, want to save time and work before the next pizza night, make a big batch of dough to store, or love the convenience of having pizza dough ready, you need to know how to store pizza dough properly.

 I recommend storing pizza dough when they are already divided into balls.

 Easy “Crack” Lemon Bars (Winning Recipe)

 Recipe Adapted from: Vincenzos Plate.
 A big thank you to Vincenzo for teaching us the way with this recipe!

-Make it a family affair and get everyone involved.
-If you make this recipe don't forget to come back and leave a STAR rating and comment.
+Make it a family affair and get everyone involved if you make this recipe, don't forget to return it and leave a STAR rating and comment.
 Thank you!
 You will want to try pizza dough this way.
 It is worth the effort!Print

 - 600 ml - 2.5 cups water (room temperature) + 1 teaspoon warm water